Counting integral points on symmetric varieties with applications to arithmetic statistics: Orbit parametrisations

 \subsection{Parametrisation of $2$-torsion subgroups of the class groups of cubic fields}

-Let $K$ be an $S_3$-cubic field, and let $L$ be an unramified quadratic extension of $K$.
+Let $K$ be an $S_3$-cubic field (i.e., a cubic field extension of $\Q$ whose normal closure has Galois group equal to the symmetric group $S_3$ over $\Q$; equivalently, a non-Galois cubic field), and let $L$ be an unramified quadratic extension of $K$.
 Heilbronn~\cite{MR0280461} proved that the Galois closure of $L$ is a degree-$24$ extension of $\Q$ with Galois group $S_4$, thus yielding a quartic field up to conjugacy.
-In combination with Bhargava's parametrisation of quartic fields in~\cite{MR2113024}, this gives the following parametrisation of elements in the $2$-torsion of the dual of the class groups of cubic fields in terms of $\on{SL}_3(\Z)$ orbits on $W(\Z)$ (see \cite[Theorem~2.15]{BHSpreprint} for more details): \begin{theorem} Let $K$ be an $S_3$-cubic field and let $f \in U(\Z)$ be an $($irreducible$)$ binary cubic form corresponding to the ring of integers of $K$ under the Delone--Faddeev parametrisation.
+Let $\Cl(K)$ denote the class group of $K$, let $\Cl(K)^*$ denote its dual.
+Nontrivial elements in $\Cl(K)^*[2]$, the $2$-torsion subgroup of $\Cl(K)^*$, correspond to index-$2$ subgroups in $\Cl(K)$.
+It follows that we may use class field theory to parametrise elements in $\Cl(K)^*[2]$ via quartic fields which are not totally complex.
+Let $\Cl^+(K)$ denote the narrow class group of $K$, and let $\Cl^+(K)^*$ denote its dual.
+We may similarly parametrise elements in $\Cl^+(K)^*[2]$ via quartic fields (including the totally complex ones).
+In combination with Bhargava's parametrisation of quartic fields in~\cite{MR2113024}, this gives the following parametrisation of elements in the $2$-torsion of the dual of the class groups and narrow class groups of cubic fields in terms of $\on{SL}_3(\Z)$ orbits on $W(\Z)$ (see \cite[Theorem~2.15]{BHSpreprint} for more details): \begin{theorem} Let $K$ be an $S_3$-cubic field and let $f \in U(\Z)$ be an $($irreducible$)$ binary cubic form corresponding to the ring of integers of $K$ under the Delone--Faddeev parametrisation.
 Then \begin{itemize} \item[{\rm (a)}] If $\Delta(K) > 0$, then there is a canonical bijection between the elements of the dual group $\on{Cl}^+(K)[2]^*$ and $\on{SL}_3(\Z)$-orbits of pairs $(A,B) \in W(\Z)$ with $\on{Res}(A,B) = f$.

 Under this bijection, the elements of the dual group $\on{Cl}(K)[2]^* \subset \on{Cl}^+(K)[2]^*$ correspond to $\on{SL}_3(\Z)$-orbits of pairs $(A,B) \in W(\Z)$ such that $A$ and $B$ have a common zero over $\R$. \item[{\rm (b)}] If $\Delta(K) < 0$, there is a canonical bijection between the elements of the dual group $\on{Cl}^+(K)[2]^* = \on{Cl}(K)[2]^*$ and $\on{SL}_3(\Z)$-orbits of pairs $(A,B) \in W(\Z)$ with $\on{Res}(A,B)=f$. \end{itemize} \end{theorem}